scottvr/retree/README.md

-# eert - inverse tree utility
+# retree - inverse tree utility

 (oops.
 I guess I renamed the repo, but not the directories or docs yet. *"You moved the headstones but you left the bodies!!?!"* )